Car Insurance for Uber & Lyft Drivers: Closing the Rideshare Coverage Gap

 State Compliance Is Critical

 State insurance regulations for rideshare drivers change frequently.
-Always verify current requirements with your insurance agent and confirm your policy includes proper rideshare coverage before each renewal term.
-Micro auto insurance or on-demand coverage is not a substitute for a proper rideshare endorsement.
+California's SB 371 cut UM/UIM limits by up to 94% effective January 2026.
+Florida's SB 632 failed in the 2026 session, keeping current $1M Period 2/3 requirements in place.
+Always verify current requirements with your insurance agent and confirm your policy includes proper rideshare coverage before each renewal.

 Smart Savings Made Simple!